 Now the configuration is set up you can fetch the models from the repository.

-Although not essential it is recommended that you create separate empty packages in EA for the ISO Models, OGC Models and the WMO models.
+Although not essential, it is recommended that you create separate empty packages in EA for the ISO Models, OGC Models and the WMO models.
 This will make it easier to navigate later.

 Simply click on ‘New Package’ in the Project Browser to create each empty package: